-Air pollution is a significant risk factor for a number of health conditions including respiratory infections, heart disease, COPD, stroke and lung cancer (WHO 2014).
+Air pollution is a significant risk factor for a number of health conditions including respiratory infections, heart disease, chronic obstructive pulmonary disease, stroke and lung cancer (WHO 2014).

-a.
+- a.
 Respiratory system and diseases: The first target organs attacked by air pollutants are respiratory system.
 Considering the respiratory system of humans, from the nasal cavity to near the bronchi, which constitute the passage of air, mucus covers the mucous epithelium.
 The airway of trachea and the bronchi are provided with cilia to eliminate foreign substances.
-Also, there are alveolar macrophages of phagocyte in the alveolar of the lungs exchanging carbonic dioxide for oxygen.
-Also, carbon monoxide, when coming into contact with haemoglobin contained in the blood in alveolar, disturbs transportation of oxygen by the blood because the substance combines with haemoglobin more easily than oxygen.
-In the case where the air severely polluted, aged persons and patients with certain chronic base disease in particular are in danger of excess death by suffering from acute bronchitis.
-In many cases, however, air pollution causes chronic respiratory diseases

-- especially asthma, chronic bronchitis and lung emphysema (Heinsohn and Kabel, 1999) - b.
+Also, there are alveolar macrophages of phagocyte in the alveoli of the lungs exchanging carbonic dioxide for oxygen.
+Also, carbon monoxide, when coming into contact with haemoglobin contained in the blood in alveoli, disturbs transportation of oxygen by the blood because the substance combines with haemoglobin more easily than oxygen.
+In the case where the air severely polluted, aged persons and patients with certain chronic base disease in particular are in danger of suffering from acute bronchitis.
+In many cases, however, air pollution causes chronic respiratory diseases especially asthma, chronic bronchitis and lung emphysema (Heinsohn and Kabel, 1999). - b.
 Senses (sense of smell): Humans use their five senses of sight, hearing, smell, touch and taste as a mean of acquiring information from the outside world.
 The sense of smell works to identify the nature of odours and, along with taste, may be called a chemical sense.
 Smell possesses functions that only respond to a limited number of chemical substances (those substances with odours).
 Humans mainly rely on their senses of sight and hearing to live, although sight and hearing are well developed, smell is, by comparison, a somewhat primitive sense.
 Odours such as that of rotting food and of burned substances aim to provide advance warnings of impending danger.
 Airborne odours enter the nasal cavity along with inhaled air, and arrive at olfactory membrane in the roof of the cavity by passing along the nasal airway, where they dissolve into the mucous olfactory membrane.
 The olfactory membrane contains olfactory glands (Bowman's glad) centered on olfactory cells, which are sense receptor cells.
-The olfactory glands hairs extend from the length of the olfactory cells through the mucous, and the tip of the cells (the olfactory smell vesicle) also protrudes into the mucous membrane (Ibn, 2012). - c.
+The olfactory glands hairs extend from the length of the olfactory cells through the mucous, and the tip of the cells (the olfactory smell vesicle) also protrudes into the mucous membrane (Ibn, 2012).

+c.
 Mortality: It is estimated that some 7 million premature deaths may be attributed to air pollution (WHO, 2014).
-India has the highest death rate due to air pollution (The New York Time, 2014).
 India also has more deaths from asthma than any other nation according to the World Health Organization.
 In December 2013 air pollution was estimated to kill 500,000 people in China each year.
-There is a correlation between pneumonia-related deaths and air pollution from motor vehicles (The Guardian; London, 2008).
 Air pollution is estimated to reduce life expectancy by almost nine months across the European Union (British Broadcasting Corporation: BBC, 2005).
-Causes of deaths include strokes, heart disease, COPD, lung cancer, and lung infections (WHO, 2014).
+Causes of deaths include strokes, heart disease, chronic obstructive pulmonary disease, lung cancer, and lung infections (WHO, 2014).
 The US EPA estimates that a proposed set of changes in diesel engine technology could result in 12,000 fewer premature mortalities, 15,000 fewer heart attacks, 6,000 fewer emergency room visits by children with asthma, and 8,900 fewer respiratory-related hospital admissions each year in the United States (US-EPA, 2004).